daryll-ko/daryll-ko/README.md

 ## 🙂 Hello!

 I'm Daryll.
-I love **writing code** to streamline repetitive tasks and tackle abstract problems, **watching anime** and **reading light novels** to meet new characters and shape my life principles, and **learning how to learn** to continuously reach greater heights as a person.
+I **write code** to streamline repetitive tasks and tackle abstract problems, **watch anime** and **read light novels** to meet new characters and shape my life principles, and **learn how to learn** to continuously reach greater heights as a person.

-As a cherry on top, I like **reflecting** on the things I do in order to course-correct if things don't go as planned, make realizations that I would've missed, or give myself a high-five if everything does work out.
+I also **reflect** on the things I do in order to course-correct if things don't go as planned, make realizations that I would've missed, or give myself a high-five if everything does work out.

 Life is about enjoying the journey, and I hope this place gives you a glimpse of how I do so.